You can record movies by pressing the MOVIE (Movie) button.

 - While shooting movies, the recorded image can be output without the shooting information display by setting [HDMI Info.
 Display] to [Off].

-You can set the camera not to record sound by selecting MENU → (Camera Settings2) → [Audio Recording] → [Off].
+You can turn the sound off by selecting MENU → (Camera Settings2) → [Audio Recording] → [Off].

-- The temperature of the camera tends to rise when shooting movies continuously, and you may feel that the camera is warm.
+- The temperature of the camera tends to rise when shooting movies continuously, and you may feel that the camera is hot.
 This is not a malfunction.
 Also, [Internal temp. high.
 Allow it to cool.] may appear.
-In such cases, turn the power off and cool the camera and wait until the camera is ready to shoot again.
+In such cases, turn the camera off and wait until the camera is ready to shoot again.

-- If (Overheating warning icon) appears, the temperature of the camera has risen.
-Turn the power off and cool the camera and wait until the camera is ready to shoot again.
+- When the icon appears, the temperature of the camera is too high.
+Turn the camera off and wait until the camera is ready to shoot again.

 - For the continuous shooting time of a movie recording, refer to “Recordable movie times.”
-When movie recording is finished, you can record another movie by pressing the MOVIE button again.
+When movie recording is finished, you can restart recording by pressing the MOVIE button again.
 Recording may stop to protect the product, depending on the temperature of the product or the battery.

-- When the shooting mode is set to (Movie), ( Intelligent Auto) or (High Frame Rate), or during movie shooting, you cannot select [Tracking] for [Focus Area].
+- When the mode dial is set to (Movie/S&Q Motion) or when shooting movies, you cannot select [Lock-on AF] for [Focus Area].

 - In movie shooting mode, the following settings cannot be set in [Picture Effect].
 When a movie recording starts, [Off] will be set temporarily.